georgia-tech-db/evadb/api-docs/source/contribute/debugging.rst

 We recommend using a debugger in Visual Studio Code for debugging EVA.
 This tutorial presents a detailed step-by-step process of using the debugger.

-Part 1: Pre-requisites
+Pre-requisites
 ====

 Ensure that Python extensions are installed in Visual Studio Code using these `instructions <https://realpython.com/python-development-visual-studio-code>`__.

-Part 2: Set up Debugger for EVA
+Set up Debugger for EVA
 ====

 When you press the debug icon, you will be given an option to create a ``launch.json`` file.